paulie-o74/Demit-SB/README.md

 * Logout functionality.
 * Ability to view all products.
 * Ability to view product details.
-* Ability to add and remove product to a favourites.
 * Ability to add and remove product to the bag to purchase.
 * Ability to Update quantity of or remove items in bag.
 * Ability to review a product.
 * Ability to sign up to a newsletter.
 * Ability to view a site policy.
 * Ability to contact the site owners.
+* Ability to follow the site owners built in blog "journal"
+* Ability to comment on blog posts and delete comments
 * Ability to checkout and receive confirmation of purchase.
 * Admin creation and management of products.